Trieste Friuli Venezia Giulia, Italy Travel Guide

 A beach resort a short drive from Trieste, offering sandy beaches and traditional seaside amenities.

-The clear waters of the Adriatic Sea are suitable for swimming in summer along various stretches of the coast.
+The clear waters of the Adriatic Sea are okay for a swim in summer along various stretches of the coast.

-Enjoy classical music and opera at Teatro Verdi, or live bands at smaller city center pubs.
+Enjoy classical music and opera at Teatro Verdi, or live music groups at little city center pubs.

 Borgo Teresiano, Piazza della Borsa, and Piazza San Giovanni are lively areas for evening drinks.